 - Showing or hiding feedback

-You can choose to show the feedback to the employee, their direct manager, and their management chain.
+You can choose to show the feedback to the employee, their direct and secondary manager, and their management chain.
 You can disable all 3 settings to have feedback only visible to HR Admins.

 - Feedback is anonymous…